nwg-piotr/nwg-hello/README.md

 NOTE: if you use your customized `/etc/nwg-hello/nwg-hello.json` file, remember to copy all `avatar-*` key-value pairs from `/etc/nwg-hello/nwg-hello-default.json`.

+Styling: no CSS is applicable here.
+You can set shape- and border-related values in config.

 ## Running on Debian and labwc